 Note from Linda: I mistakenly referred to Merrillee as the M.O.G. when, in faact, she was the M.O.B.
 Please join me in welcoming Love Inspired author and Mother of the Bride, Merrillee Wren!

+As the guests arrived, I directed them through the gate toward the path that led to the beach and handed them each a torch to carry and place in the sand to form the aisle down which the bride would walk.
+Despite the seeming chaos of the last hour before the ceremony, everything turned out.
 Was this wedding a piece of cake?
 Not exactly, but what would we have to talk about if everything had gone smoothly?
 I finally came to the conclusion that even though I had done this all before, if you are the wedding planner and have the reception at your house, the wedding day will be chaotic no matter how well you plan.

 In my book, Mommy’s Hometown Hero, a January 2009 release from Steeple Hill, my hero and heroine attend the wedding of the hero’s brother, who happens to be the hero of my February 2008 book, Four Little Blessings.
 I used the some of the memories of my daughter’s beach wedding while I wrote that scene.
 What would a romance be without a wedding?